IBMDeveloperUK/Watson-Assistant-Labs/README.md

 To complete this workshop you will need:
 - an IBM Cloud account
-- a Watson Assisatnt service
+- a Watson Assistant service
 - to import an existing Skill

 **Creating your IBM Cloud account**